-Definition Applicabil ility Strengths Weaknesses Examples The energy use simulations and all post-processing are done by an IOU, POU, or independent 3P measure developer - If the m ifications occurred in odeling stage (input options, building type ope, etc.) measure case ology does not exist in Incorporates interactive effects between multiple building systems.
+Definition Applicability Strengths Weaknesses Examples The energy use simulations and all post-processing are done by an IOU, POU, or independent 3P measure developer.
+If modifications occurred in the modeling stage (input assumptions, building type prototype, etc.) If the measure case technology does not exist in DEER Incorporates interactive effects between multiple building systems.
 Flexibility to modify DEER building prototypes Allows for a more accurate representation of the base and measure cases.
 Both base and measure case energy use can be extracted and documented separately.
-Expensive & time consuming to develop and update.Less transparent due to the SWWHC009 Supply Fan Controls, Commercial SWCR005 - Auto Closer for Refrigerated Storage Door
+Expensive & time consuming to develop and update.
+Less transparent due to the complexity.
+The weighted approach to arrive at UES values makes it difficult to understand the modeled results.
+Difficult to replicate or verify because represents a market average building, and inputs might not be properly documented.
+The robustness of weighting factors is questionable